Sustainability & Resilience

 The Program also includes hands-on demonstrations and job site visits, such as a tour of the Blue Lake Rancheria solar microgrid during the in-person weekend.

-You will learn from experienced electrician trainers, professionals, and guest speakers, including instruction from the Meskwaki Nation Apprenticeship Program, as well as guest speakers from the Blue Lake Rancheria, Hoopa Valley, Karuk, Yurok Tribes, and more.
+You will learn from experienced electrician trainers, workforce development service providers, subject matter experts, and other guest speakers, including instruction from the Meskwaki Nation Apprenticeship Program, as well as guest speakers from the Blue Lake Rancheria, Hoopa Valley Tribe, Karuk Tribe, Yurok Tribes, Citizen Potawatomi Nation, Nez Perce Tribe, Yakama Power, and more.

 Who Should Apply

-Applicants should be able to commit to the full program, including the in-person weekend and virtual schedule.
-Preference for Tribal members.
-Individuals who are interested in the program, particularly those who would like to work with and for Tribal Nations in Northern California or disadvantaged and disconnected job seekers, will be considered (specifically, young adults ages 18-25, racial and ethnic minorities, women, disadvantaged youth, veterans, and formerly incarcerated individuals).
+Applicants must commit to the full program, including the in-person weekend and virtual schedule.
+Tribal affiliation is preferred.
+Participants based in Northern California are preferred.
+Disadvantaged and disconnected job seekers are considered (Including young adults ages 18-25, racial and ethnic minorities, women, disadvantaged youth, veterans, and formerly incarcerated individuals).

 Requirements